anbox-cloud/discourse-docs/howto/container/list.md

     amc ls --filter type=regular --filter node=lxd0

-This will query all regular containers that are placed on the node with the name `lxd0`.
+This will query all regular instances that are placed on the node with the name `lxd0`.